KCErb/lucky-hasura-docker/GUIDE.md

 It is important that you use this script (or something similar to it) to run tests since we are sharing a hard-coded `DATABASE_URL` between Lucky and Hasura.
 Your tests will run on whatever database that URL is set to and since tests truncate the database, you could end up truncating your development database at an inopportune time.
 This script also has the advantage of setting things up properly so that Hasura is available for API calls in the test suite.

-It won't hurt anything, but I recommend that you delete `spec/setup/setup_database.cr` since `script/test` covers this base.
+It won't hurt anything, but I recommend that you delete `spec/setup/setup_database.cr` since `script/test` covers this need.

 ### Other Scripts